eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/bug_template.md

 ## How to reproduce
 <!-- Please provide a clear procedure how to reproduce the bug.
 Important technical details:
-browser, app-version, environment, device, etc.
+user information, screenshots, browser, app-version, environment, device, etc.
 -->